 Winter Recreation Map

-Fresh tracks on Wickersham Creek Trail.
-BLM photo by Garrett Jones.
+Fossil Creek Trail.
+BLM photo by Garrett Jones

-Though the early snow event was a great start to the winter season by filling in gullies and bumps, it also created a large workload to clear the overwhelming amount of brush and trees that are weighed down by the heavy snow, blocking many sections of the trails.
-Many trails may be impassable without considerable work to clear the brush and trees.
-As the winter progresses we will continue to update the trail list below as the BLM works on the trails.
+The early snow event was a great start to winter by starting to fill in gullies and bumps, but it also created a large workload to clear the overwhelming amount of brush and trees that are weighed down by the heavy snow, blocking many sections of the trails.
+Some trails may be impassable without considerable work to clear the brush and trees.
+As the winter progresses, we will continue to update the trail list below as the BLM works on the trails.

 Trail users can expect deep snow, bumpy conditions, steep gully crossings, wind drifted snow, and hazardous stream crossings due to open water and thin ice.
 Visitors should use extra caution while traveling during this early season due to the warm temperatures and snow that is saturated with rain.
 Although there is enough snow to travel, most creeks, ponds and rivers are still not safe, making a majority of the trails in the White Mountains difficult to follow.
 Please use caution.